hatellezp/kraken_api/README.rst

 Return form
 -----------

-Whenever possible (*and useful*) the returnded information is given in form of a pandas_ *dataframe*.
+Whenever possible (*and useful*) the returned information is given in form of a pandas_ *dataframe*.

 .. _pandas : https://pandas.pydata.org